coredns/coredns/middleware/kubernetes/README.md

 	* Do we need to generate synthetic zone records for namespaces?
 	* Do we need to generate synthetic zone records for the skydns synthetic zones?
 * Test cases
-	* ~~Implement test cases for http data parsing using dependency injection for http get operations.~~
 	* Test with CoreDNS caching.
 CoreDNS caching for DNS response is working using the `cache` directive.
 Tested working using 20s cache timeout and A-record queries.
 Automate testing with cache in place.
 	* Automate CoreDNS performance tests.
 Initially for zone files, and for pre-loaded k8s API cache.
+    * Try to get rid of kubernetes launch scripts by moving operations into .travis.yml file.
+	* ~~Implement test cases for http data parsing using dependency injection for http get operations.~~
-    * Automate integration testing with kubernetes. (k8s launch and service start-up automation is in middleware/kubernetes/tests)
+    * ~~Automate integration testing with kubernetes. (k8s launch and service start-up automation is in middleware/kubernetes/tests)~~